Freonica/Freonica/README.md

-- 👋 Hi, I’m @Freonica, IT-recruiter in AWG.ru.
+- 👋 Hi, I’m Oleg, IT-recruiter in AWG.ru.
 Also i'm translate the game lore into Russian.
 - 👀 I’m interested in learning English and creating my own stories.
 I love the themes of space, cyberpunk and post-apocalyptic.
 - 🌱 I’m currently learning English for oral and written communication with cool people around the world.
 - 💞️ I’m looking to collaborate on projects where I can localize content in my free time.